Frequently Asked Questions

 Q: Is it too late for me to register my child?

 A: No, either for this year or next year.
-Although the drawing will be held on March 1, we often have vacancies and fill them from our wait list.
-If you are interested in the current year, email Dr. Martine Fairbanks at Mbfairbanks@morgank12.org for a link.
+Although the drawing was held on March 1, we often have vacancies and fill them from our wait list.
+If you are interested in signing your child up, find the tab on this site and follow the link.
+Don't forget to select a school before you exit, or your child's name will not show up, and we won't know you registered.

 Q: Where can we find the chart that shows how much our tuition will be?